 A features writer, interviewer, and columnist, I’ve has been published in national magazines, newspapers, e-zines, and blogs.
 My current project is to blog about life living with 6 kids and a flock of chickens.

 Lee Laughlin is a communicator.
 She loves to learn and share what she’s learned with others.
 She has worked as a web site designer and event planner and has now happily settled into a career as a freelance writer.
-She blogs at Live Fearless Lee and This New Hampshire Life.
+She blogs at Live Fearless Lee.
 Her words have appeared in a broad range of publications from community newspapers to the Boston Globe.
 You can also find her on Twitter.

 Diane MacKinnon, MD, is a family physician, mother, Master Certified Life Coach and writer.
 She blogs for her life coaching business, Healing Choices.
 She is currently rewriting a novel she wrote for NaNo 2008, and putting in her “10,000 hours” to (try to) master the craft of writing.